-Planning for Long term: Vision 2030
+3.2 Planning for Long term: Vision 2030

-Background and Context
+3.2.1 Background and Context

 Vision 2030 is a Locality's statement which describes the direction and strategic plan of the Locality.
 Thus 2030 vision is a strategic plan of Matjhabeng which sets a new foundation for the entire Locality.
 Logically, it is created to map out how the Locality will reach its goals and provides steps on how the Locality will achieve its stated vision.

 The 2030 Vision or strategic plan also serves as a future-oriented systematic and management tool for the entire Locality.
 The goal of 2030 Vision is to integrate all aspects of the Locality's activities into a mutually supportive system.
-The strategic planning process explored the essential questions about the purpose and business of the Locality.
-Typically, the strategic planning process explored a number of critical questions amongst them: What is our vision as a known for?
-What is the nature and form of the constituents that we serve?
-What is our philosophy, values, ethical and social responsibilities?
+The strategic planning process explored the essential questions about the purpose and business of the and social responsibilities?
 Where do we want to be in 2030?